-Three hundred and eighty-three e-mails inviting participation were sent to all enrolled medical students with instruction for accessing the web-based survey.
+Three hundred and eighty-three e-mails inviting participation were sent to all enrolled medical students with instructions for accessing the web-based survey.
 Surveys remained open for two weeks.
 A reminder e-mail was sent at the end of the first week.
-Participants were asked to reference an average week in June 2020 when answering the survey questions, to specifically target diet quality during the pandemic.
+Participants were asked to reference an average week in June 2020 when answering the survey questions to specifically target diet quality during the pandemic.
 Responses were captured anonymously in a secure database.

-Survey tool
+Survey Tool

 The 16-item, self-reported REAP-S questionnaire was used to measure dietary quality.
 The survey asks about food consumption during the week prior to the survey to be recalled by the study participant.
-Only the first 13 questions are scored, and capture eating behavior, dietary patterns and types and quantities of food groups eaten.
+Only the first 13 questions are scored and capture eating behavior, dietary patterns and types and guantities of food groups eaten.
 Each question is scored on a 3-point Likert scale (range 1-3 for each question).
 Total possible scores for the 13 questions range from 13-39, with higher scores indicative of better diet quality.
 Questions 14 through 16 of the REAP-S are not captured in the total score and collect information on current cooking and eating habits (eating at home versus eating out) and the willingness to improve eating patterns.^{9,10} Sociodemographic questions on race, ethnicity, marital status, and current Body Mass Index (BMI) categories were included in the preface of the survey.
+Four additional guestions were added to capture changes due to the COVID-19 pandemic, as described in Table 1.